UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

     resources.
 - [COVID-19 and its impact on statistical operations in Latin America and the Caribbean](https://rtc-cea.cepal.org/sites/default/files/rtc_connected/files/COVID_Debriefing_english2%20CEPAL.pdf)
-  - Summary of results of questionnaire on measures taken by the National Statistical Offices , Central Banks and other institutions in Latin America and the Caribbean
+  - Summary of results of questionnaire on measures taken by the National Statistical Offices, Central Banks and other institutions in Latin America and the Caribbean in response to the COVID-19 situation.

-### United Nations Economic and Social Commissin for Asia and the Pacific (UN ESCAP)
+### United Nations Economic and Social Commission for Asia and the Pacific (UN ESCAP)

 - [Stats Brief, February 2020 (Issue no. 23): Surveys Under Lockdown; a pandemic lesson](https://www.unescap.org/resources/stats-brief-february-2020-issue-no-23-surveys-under-lockdown-pandemic-lesson)
   - overview of COVID-19 impact on data collection operations and possible